Inman

 Hitting the reset button on your real estate team culture requires a thoughtful and strategic approach.
 By assessing the current culture, defining the ideal culture, and implementing new norms and practices, you can rejuvenate your team’s culture and create a positive and productive environment.

-In Part 2: Resetting your culture, we’ll go over the six steps to your reset, from communicating the vision and leading by example to monitoring progress, celebrating successes and adjusting as needed.
+In Part 2: 6 steps for hitting the reset button on your team culture, we’ll go over the six steps to your reset, from communicating the vision and leading by example to monitoring progress, celebrating successes and adjusting as needed.
 You’ll learn that cultural transformation is an ongoing process that will drive lasting change within your team.

 Verl Workman is founder and CEO of Workman Success Systems.
 Connect with him on LinkedIn or Instagram.